 If the IRS has placed a lien on your property, the lien will show up on your credit report when you try to obtain a debt consolidation loan.
 If you are trying to take out a second mortgage or a home equity line of credit, your loan might be rejected due to the lien.

 In this case, the IRS may release the lien so you can qualify for the consolidation loan, as long as the funds are being used to pay off IRS debt.
 You cannot apply for a second mortgage or home equity loan to pay for repairs or home improvements when a lien exists on your property.
-The IRS will only consider releasing the lien when the loan is specifically to pay off tax debt.
+The IRS will only consider releasing the lien when the loan is specifically to pay off back taxes.

 Many lenders and tax relief experts offer debt consolidation services.
 It’s important to research a financial institution or company before you turn over your personal and financial details to them, as not all providers are trustworthy.
 Review all information presented, including interest rates and estimated monthly payments, to ensure you’re making the right financial decision.
 Unfortunately, some companies prey on individuals who are in difficult financial situations.